getmyisland/getmyisland/README.md

 ### Hey! 👋

 My name is Maximilian Fischer, I'm a 17 year old hobby programmer.
-I'm mainly making games with Unity, but I also have experience in developing websites and small apps with Java or C++.
+I'm mainly making games with Unity, but I also have experience in developing websites with Javascript, HTML and CSS as well as developing small applications with Java or C++.

 ## Contact and Social Media